Toastmasters offices held and terms of service (international and regional level):

 What experience do you have in developing policies?

-Member, Medical School Admissions Committee for 15 years.
-My research resulted in important policies for expanding medical school admission to minorities and Arts Majors.
-As a Member, Advisory Panel, The National Network of Minority Women in Science, Washington, D.C., advocated advancement of women in scientific fields.
-As the Region Adivsor, worked on the Committees for fine tuning RA Handbook, and policies on resolving interpersonal conflicts and chairing the RA committee on the Conference calls protocol.
+As a continuously funded scientist, I was a member of various Study Councils in the National Institutes of Health, forming funding policies and guidelines for the organization.
+I was a member, Medical School Admissions Committee for 15 years.
+As a Member, Advisory Panel, The National Network of Minority Women in Science, Washington, D.C., I advocated policies on advancement of women in scientific fields.
+As the Region Advisor, I worked on the Committees for fine tuning the RA Handbook, and policies on resolving interpersonal conflicts and chairing the RA committee on the Conference calls protocol.

 What lessons did you learn from previous leadership positions?